taofeekaoyusuf/nftsite/README.md

 ![alt text](image.png)

-It should be noted that this is just a demo website and can be taking as a playground for NFT Enthusiasts.
+It should be noted that this is just a demo website and can be taken as a playground for NFT Enthusiasts.

 ### Getting Started
 Install the dependencies and run the project